tenable/terrascan/README.md

 By default, Terrascan downloads policies from Terrascan repositories while scanning for the first time.
 However, if you want to download the latest policies, you need to run the Initialization process.
 See [Usage](https://runterrascan.io/docs/usage/command_line_mode/) for information about the Initialization process.

 Note: The scan command will implicitly run the initialization process if there are no policies found.

-## Docker Images Vulnerability Scan
+## Docker Image Vulnerabilities
-You can scan Docker images present in IaC files for vulnerabilities using following command:
+You can use the `--find-vuln` flag to collect vulnerabilities as reported in its registry as part of Terrascan's output.
+Currently Terrascan supports Elastic Container Registry (ECR), Azure Container Registry, Google Container Registry, and Google Artifact Registry.

+The `--find-vuln` flag can be used when scanning IaC files as follows:

 ```
-$ terrascan scan -i k8s --find-vuln
+$ terrascan scan -i <IaC provider> --find-vuln
 ```

-See [Usage](https://runterrascan.io/docs/usage/command_line_mode/) for more information about the command.
+For more information and explanation of how to setup your environment to authenticate with the registrie's APIs see the [usage](https://runterrascan.io/docs/usage/command_line_mode/) documentation.

 ## Customizing scans